-Kindergarten readiness may be more important than you think.
-Find out how you can encourage your child's development — and help make the most of his or her first school year.By Mayo Clinic staff
+Kindergarten readiness might be more important than you think.
+Find out how you can encourage your child's development and school success.By Mayo Clinic staff

-Your child may be old enough to start kindergarten — but is he or she ready for school?
+Your child is old enough to start kindergarten — but is he or she ready?
 Recognize the factors that might affect your child's kindergarten readiness and what you can do to help him or her succeed in school.

 Why is kindergarten readiness important?

 Kindergarten marks the start of a child's formal education.
 A child's first school experiences can influence the way he or she relates to others for the rest of life.
-Success or failure at this stage can affect a child's well-being, self-esteem and motivation.
-A lack of kindergarten readiness also can lead to a child being held back a grade.
+For example, success or failure at this stage can affect a child's well-being, self-esteem and motivation.
 As a result, it's important to make sure that when your child begins school he or she is developmentally ready to learn and participate in classroom activities.